CoLRev-Environment/colrev/README.md

 </div>

 CoLRev is an open-source environment for collaborative literature reviews.
-It integrates with differerent synthesis tools, takes care of the data, and facilitates Git-based collaboration.
+It integrates with different synthesis tools, takes care of the data, and facilitates Git-based collaboration.

 To accomplish these goals, CoLRev advances the design of review technology at the intersection of methods, design, cognition, and community building.
 The following features stand out:

-- Supports all literature review steps: problem formulation, search, dedupe, (pre)screen, pdf retrieval and preparation, and synthesis
+- Supports all literature review steps: problem formulation, search, dedupe, (pre)screen, PDF retrieval and preparation, and synthesis
 - An open and extensible environment based on shared data and process standards
 - Builds on git and its transparent collaboration model for the entire literature review process
+- Builds on peer-reviewed libraries developed for CoLRev:
+  [search-query](https://github.com/CoLRev-Environment/search-query) for loading, linting, translating, saving, improving, and automating academic search queries, and
+  [BibDedupe](https://github.com/CoLRev-Environment/bib-dedupe) for bibliographic record deduplication
 - Offers a self-explanatory, fault-tolerant, and configurable user workflow
 - Operates a model for data quality, content curation, and reuse
 - Enables typological and methodological pluralism throughout the process